 Video on demand ads are broadly categorized into Pre-Roll, Mid-Roll and Post-Roll ads.

-- Pre-Roll – Ones that play in the beginning of a video.
+- Pre-Roll – Ones that play at the beginning of a video.

 - Mid-Roll – Ones playing in the middle of a video.